 You might have heard that your website needs Search Engine Optimization or “SEO” to be found in Google.
-You can read about a great website that went “missing” here or a comparison of two websites’ performance, one with SEO and one without it here.
+You can read about a great website that went “missing” or a comparison of two websites’ performance, one with SEO and one without it.
 Assuming that you understand that having a great website is a good start but not enough in the internet economy, how do you go about getting that great website found?
 There are many offering SEO services.
-How to select the right one for your business?
+How do you select the right SEO partner for your business?

 - Analysis: SEO starts with an analysis of your website.
 A good SEO partner will look at the design and content.
 Using advanced tools, a good SEO firm can determine what Google and other search engines think about your site right now, before beginning any SEO activities.
 A good understanding of what you want your website to do for your business is essential.
 Your SEO partner should talk with you and learn what your business is all about and what you want the website to change for you.

 - Link Detox: From there, your SEO partner should check your website history.
 Are there toxic links connected to your site?
 Toxic links are links from disreputable sites that will negatively impact your search engine rankings because the search engines will associate those sites with yours.
 Even if you did not create or request those links, they can exist.
 Your SEO partner should find and “detox” these links by making a request to Google to disassociate them from your website.